214 Augusta is Toronto's hidden spot for Latin American takeout

 Here Lucy Novelo and her family specialize in Mayan home-cooked meals (one of few to do so in the city) like Pac Chuc, pork marinated in orange sauce.

-Hailing from León, 22-year old Augustine Morales brings a taste of his hometown to Kensington with a menu of burritos and tacos, most notably the chilaca taco ($5), a green pepper served on flour tortilla.
+Hailing from León, Augustine Morales brings a taste of his hometown to Kensington with a menu of burritos and tacos, most notably the chilaca taco ($5), a green pepper served on flour tortilla.

 Stuffed with cheese and your choice of meat, the chilaca isn't too spicy for anyone looking to try something new.
 Couple it with a bottle of your favourite Jarritos flavour and you have an ultimate takeaway snack.